 As a wheelchair user, I'm restricted to where I can go fishing.
 I'm a member of the Earl Of Harrington Angling Club which has several lakes and ponds in the Derby area and the River Derwent through the City.
 Also, I have the canal ticket for the Pride Of Derby Angling Club and I fish several local commercial fisheries and enjoy all these venues.

-The Earl of Harrington's Angling Club was created by the then Earl at nearby Elvaston Castle in 1912 and he was Chairman of the Club.
-Besides the river fishing from Darley Abbey to Borrowash, the Club owns Derwent Valley Fishery at Darley Abbey and controls five still waters across Derby including Allestree Park Lake, Markeaton Park Lake, Mill Dam, Alvaston Park Lake and Heatherton Pond in Littleover.
-I've fished all the Earl’s still waters and the Derwent and there are many accessible pegs on the still waters and some wheelchair accessible pegs on the Derwent stretch.
-As a member of the ‘Earl’ for a few years now, I've enjoyed the fishing very much and I look forward to continuing to fish the various waters.
+The Earl of Harrington's Angling Club was created by the then Earl, at Elvaston Castle near Derby in 1912 and he was Chairman of the Club.
+Besides the river fishing from Darley Abbey to Borrowash, the Club owns Derwent Valley Fishery at Darley Abbey and controls five still waters across Derby including Allestree Park Lake, Markeaton Park Lake, Mill Dam, Alvaston Park Lake and Heatherton Pond.
+I regularly enjoy fishing the Earl’s waters and there are many accessible pegs, with some pegs specifically for wheelchair users.

 Birch House Lakes consists of seven lakes providing a mixture of pleasure and match angling on new and established waters.
 There is plenty of parking, a fishing lodge where refreshments are available and modern facilities.
 The water bailiff is always on hand to offer help and advice and I've fished at Birch House for several years, the fishing is good and there are plenty of pegs to choose from with many accessible pegs.

 With two lakes offering a mixed bag of species, Springwood Fisheries provides relaxing and enjoyable fishing with on-site toilet facilities, a cafe providing hot snacks and hot and cold drinks.
 I tend to fish the lower lake as it’s nearer the car park and there are plenty of accessible pegs.